-I take thyroid hormones; how often should I get blood testing done?
+I have taken thyroid hormones for a while; how often should I get blood testing done?

 I recommend testing your thyroid blood levels every six months unless you are starting or changing medications.
 In that case, I recommend that you test your thyroid every 6-8weeks until your levels are stabilized.